thisissoon/FM-API/README.rst

 for existing users and a ``201`` for newly created users.
 The request body should contain a JSON object which contains the OAuth2 token returned by the OAuth2 webflow.

-On a successful response an ``Auth-Token`` header will be returned which can be used to authenticate each subsequent request to protected resources.
+On a successful response an ``Access-Token`` header will be returned which can be used to authenticate each subsequent request to protected resources.

 Example Request